EricaTess/marvel-character-lookup/README.md

 #### Requirements:
 - [Marvel API Key](https://developer.marvel.com/)

+In the Marvel Website, go to 'My Developer Account' and add `localhost` to 'Your authorized referrers'

 To have this app running on your local computer, please follow the below steps:

 Clone repository: